Reshma Shinde

 Reshma Shinde is an Indian Marathi actress.
-She is known for her lead role in Rang Maza Vegla as Deepa.
+She is known for her lead role in Rang Majha Vegla as Deepa.

 Career

-In 2009, he participated in Maharashtracha Superstar 1 as a contestant.
-After that she received an offer from the television show Bandh Resmache on Star Pravah.
+In 2009, she participated in Maharashtracha Superstar as a contestant.
+After that she received an offer from the television show Bandh Reshmache on Star Pravah.
 In 2014, she got a role in Lagori - Maitri Returns as Purva.
 In 2015, she played a negative role in Nanda Saukhya Bhare.
-In 2016, she had a role in Chahul, a horror television show as Shambhavi.
+In 2016, she had a role in Chahool, a horror television show as Shambhavi.
 She also played supporting roles in Marathi films.
-Most recently, she appeared in Rang Maza Vegla as Deepa.
+In 2019, she appeared in Rang Majha Vegla as Deepa.
+Since 2024, she is playing the role of Janaki Randive in Gharoghari Matichya Chuli.